SymphonyPlatformSolutions/symphony-api-client-node/README.md

 # Release Notes

+## next
+- Enhancement for resuming an existing datafeed.
+If upgrading to the new `getDatafeedEventsService` method signature, note that the new `onMessage` handler is passed a single `messages` parameter.

 ## 1.0.3
 - Fix to handle support for PKCS12 certificate files
 - Enhancement for Proxy Support.
 Allow configuring pod, agent and key manager proxies independently.